 On smartphones, the header content scrolls away when the user scrolls up the page.
 If you have enabled the summary line, the header converts to a summary line when the arrow of the header reaches the header title.
 An arrow icon button then appears on the very right of the screen.
 Tapping the summary line also expands the header.
 The rest of the page stays in the same position.

 The expand/collapse header feature is not available if there is no header content.

 In addition to the “snap on scroll” function, the user can also expand and collapse the header content by clicking anywhere on the header title bar that has no active elements (such as links or active buttons).

 When using a mouse, the cursor changes from an arrow to a hand to support the user’s interaction.
 If the header is expanded and user clicks on the title bar, the header content collapses, and vice versa.

 Pinning the Header Content

-|[TAB]||Move focus to into snapping header – header title bar.
-Snapping header expands automatically.
+|[TAB]||Move the focus to the dynamic page header – header title bar.
+The dynamic page header expands automatically.

 |[SHIFT] + [TAB]||See TAB, in reverse order.|

-|[F6]||If focus is before the header title bar, set focus into the header title bar.
-Expand header content.
+|[F6]||If the focus is before the header title bar, set the focus to the header title bar.
+Expand the header content.

 |[SHIFT] + [F6]||See F6, in reverse order.|